Does The Setup Of Our Parenting Plan Affect The Child Support Amount Or Arrangement?

 If you can prove that, then the court has to decide whether an Order of Protection should be granted to you.
 They normally will grant your request if you can show a family offense has been committed.
 Your Order of Protection can be good for up to two years, or up to five years if there are aggravating circumstances (for example, an offense involving a weapon).
 Orders of Protection are often settled by the other party consenting to an order without admitting they did anything wrong, so most of the time you won’t have to go to a trial.
 If there’s no agreement, however, then it has to go to trial.

-For more information on Child Custody Matters in New York, an initial consultation is your next best step.
+For more information on Child Custody Matters in New York, a free initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (718) 557-9767 today.